 What banks do to guarantee our Internet banking security

-All banks differ in the ways they do business, each of them tries their very best to make us feel safe and welcome when we consider switching to online banking.
+All banks differ in the ways they do business, each of them tries to make us feel safe and welcome when we consider switching to online banking.
 They talk about multi-level encryption and other fancy protection methods most people don’t have a clue about what they mean.
 They just sound good.

 Fact is that cyber crime is on the rise.
 Back in 2004 online banking fraud was around $25 million per year.
 Today, chances are those figures have risen despite the bank’s consistent fight against cyber crime.
 The biggest question for us of course is: ‘what can we do to avoid being the next victim?’